lesandie/python-outliers/README.md

 Once this formatting problems were solved, I used a zscore to get the outliers.
 Localities (values in near windows of time tend to have a low std) are very common calculating avgs and stds for streamed/continuous data so it is advisable, statistically speaking, to select a time frame/window (last 45 min in our case) and use the values of that window to calculate the zscore for the current value.

-Also another important issue is to begin with an acceptable range for the zscore, being -2 +2 a good baseline, that actually works nicely in this dataset, because the outliers are very clear.
+Also another important issue is to begin with an acceptable range for the zscore, being +50 and -50 a good baseline, that actually works nicely in this dataset, because the outliers are very clear.
+In order to test the zscore range for this dataset, I've generated a ```test_values.txt``` to use it as a guide and validate the z-score calculations.

 ## Solution proposed